Viji2029/bgrem-base/README.md

 ### Added the following lines of code due to attribute error
-AttributeError: module 'PIL.Image' has no attribute 'Resampling'
+<b> AttributeError: </b>  module 'PIL.Image' has no attribute 'Resampling'

 Added in
 1. train_loghtning.py